 WARNING: Turn this off for group lessons/workshops.
 It’s super annoying admitting large groups of people individually, especially late comers when you’re in full ‘Powerpoint’ flow.

-- Share Computer Audio – This is particularly good when you want to listen to a song together in the best possible quality.
-Whoever is playing the song should use this option.
+- Share Computer Audio – This is particularly good when you want to listen to a song together for reviewing purposes.
+Whoever is playing the song should use this option, otherwise the other person won’t hear it

 - Share iPhone/iPad via Airplay/Cable – Maybe you have a photo album full of pictures you’ve been collecting for your coaching sessions.
 Maybe you want to share your electronic sheet music form your iPad briefly.
 This handy feature is a quick and awesome way to do it!